 Nr Ueno JR Station

-And here's a picture of the outside from Raddy at Style Zeitgeist - if anyone can read Japanese (I'm looking at you, Dennis), please could you tell me what the place is actually called?
+And here's a picture of the outside from Raddy at Style Zeitgeist - if anyone can read Japanese, please could you tell me what the place is actually called?

 EDITED TO ADD: Kind readers have told me below that this sushi bar is called Oedo and as of April 2014, the price has gone up to 130 Yen (but it's still a brilliant bargain).

 Directions make absolute sense and I will definitely go stuff myself on all that's available if/when I manage to make it to Tokyo!

 Great post Meemalee, keep 'em coming.
 All this Japanophilia is feeding my wanderlust

 @Bribedwithfood - If you do, take lots of pictures to make me wish I was back there myself :)

 Oh, that's fantastic!
 I'm so glad you liked it :)